kenahoo/RHadoop-Wiki/FAQ.md

 ### Is there some minimal set of things that an R programmer needs to know about hadoop?

 This isn't an easy question, but let me try.
 Understanding mapreduce is the first priority (the original google paper is still the reference point).
 Reading a variety of papers with different applications, probably the ones closer to one's problem domain.
 Cloudera's Hammerbacher has a [collection on Mendeley](http://www.mendeley.com/groups/1058401/mapreduce-applications/) and another one is on the [atbrox blog](http://atbrox.com/2011/11/09/mapreduce-hadoop-algorithms-in-academic-papers-5th-update-%E2%80%93-nov-2011/).
+Somewhat off topic, I would also recommend acquaint themselves with the parallel programming literature for architectures other than mapreduce.